Jamison Crowder Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 Recent Performances

-- Crowder did not have a catch in last week's game against the Buccaneers.
+- Crowder did not record a catch in last week's game against the Buccaneers.

-- Crowder has caught five passes on eight targets for 40 yards, averaging 13.3 yards in his last three games.
+- Crowder has totaled 40 receiving yards (13.3 per game), reeling in five passes on eight targets over his last three outings.

 Crowder's New York Teammates